 Run the longer wash and repeat the spin cycle and allow the machine to rinse and drain.
 It is over and the washing machine has just been cleaned.

 How to clean a front-loading washing machine?

-Front-loading washing machines require a slightly different cleaning technique because they not only house the earth but can develop unpleasant odours that are transferred to clothing.
-Follow these tips to eliminate both the accumulation of dirt and mould that can be formed by the use of excessive detergent and fabric softener and residual moisture in the machine after each use.
+Front-loading washing machines require a slightly different cleaning technique because they not only house the earth but can develop unpleasant odors that are transferred to clothing.
+Follow these tips to eliminate both the accumulation of dirt and mold that can be formed by the use of excessive detergent and fabric softener and residual moisture in the machine after each use.

 Add bleach to the dispenser

 Add 1/2 cup of liquid bleach to the detergent compartment in the dispenser drawer.
 Also fill the chlorine dispenser compartment with chlorine at the highest level.

 Set the washer to the normal cycle setting with hot water and allow the machine to perform a complete cycle.

 When the cycle is complete, use a soft, absorbent cloth to dry around the washer door opening, the flexible gasket and the door glass.
 This will help remove any mold residue (which chlorine could kill).
 The washing machine is clean and ready to use.